tweag/rules_nixpkgs/docs/remote-execution-tutorial.md

 1. Enable copying of Nix paths to the remote server.

 This can be done by setting the `BAZEL_NIX_REMOTE` environment variable.
-This should be the name of any entry on the [SSH config](https://www.ssh.com/academy/ssh/config) file where all the authentication details are provided.
+This should be the name of an entry in the [SSH config](https://www.ssh.com/academy/ssh/config) file where all the authentication details are provided.

 ```